 While on sabbatical in Lima, Peru in 1984 working among squatters and studying Liberation Theology, Frank sensed a call to start a ministry in Mexico City, living and working among the urban poor, and hosting a program for seminary students to do part of their theological training in that setting.
 He spent nine years there, teaching in two seminaries, coordinating a project of community transformation, and hosting over 300 people on immersion experiences.
 In 1995, he returned to Los Angeles to become the pastor at Immanuel.

 In 2010, Frank was confirmed as an Episcopalian, and was ordained as a priest in 2012.
 He has been at St Athanasius since that time.
-He has three grown children and four grandchildren, and is married to Saul Renteria.
+He has three grown children, four grandchildren, and a great grandson.
+He is married to Saul Renteria.

 Roberto A. Salazar

 Roberto Salazar began serving as a musician for the Episcopal Church in 1990, currently alternating between St. Stephen’s Church in Hollywood and St. Athanasius in Echo Park.
 He has also served in the music ministry for the cursillista movement for several years.